27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Motor grader

-Motor graders are utilized to produce a level or sloped surface during the construction and upkeep of roads.
+As one of the common types of construction vehicles, Motor graders are utilized to produce a level or sloped surface during the construction and upkeep of roads.
 These machines feature a lengthy adjustable blade positioned between the front and the rear axles, which can be precisely adjusted to achieve the desired surface level.

 Features of the motor grader are: